 Meeting The Needs Of Every Child

 Four certified registered nurses are on duty in our schools daily, serving more than 5,500 students.
-Parents may contact their child’s school to locate the nurse.
 Nursing services include screening for vision and hearing, emergency care, first aid, consultations with parents and staff, and classroom education.
 Nurses also manage medication administration and formulate health plans for students with health concerns.

 In the event of a serious student injury or illness at school, we initiate the following:

 A school principal or school nurse has the authority to send an ill child home without the concurrence of the local health officer.
 Students with a temperature of 100 degrees or higher will be sent home.
 Students who have vomited at school may also be sent home.
 In order to return to school, the student must be free from fever and vomiting for 24 hours without the assistance of fever-reducing medication.
 If the disease is reportable, the local health officer must be notified.
 The local health officer is the primary resource in the identification and control of infectious diseases in the community and school.
 The local health officer, in consultation with the superintendent, can take whatever action is deemed necessary to control or eliminate the spread of disease, including closing a school.